Breakdown of random matrix universality in Markov models: Introduction

-In this work we study this problem in the context of discrete Markov models.
-We define an appropriate ensemble of Markov models that spans the full dynamic regime from systems that just produce random noise, through those that are fully deterministic.
 We show that these regimes are separated by a transition with many aspects of a phase transition, whose location can be identified by a breakdown of large-N random matrix theory results.
 We examine the phases in terms of network- and information-theoretic quantities, and show in particular that complexity peaks near the transition.
 We then extend these results to Hidden Markov models (HMMs), in which a hidden Markovian system outputs `observable' sequences.
-Despite being more difficult to analytically characterize, the HMM inherits many properties of the { original simple Markov model}, which aids its interpretation.
+Despite being more difficult to analytically characterize, the HMM inherits many properties of the original simple Markov model, which aids its interpretation.
 Finally, we consider neural fMRI data from \cite{Vidaurre17} that was previously fitted to a HMM.
 We find that the fMRI data lie very close to the phase transition as predicted analytically.
-This can be interpreted as support of the brain criticality hypothesis \cite{Arcangelis06,Beggs08,Deco12,Hesse14,Tkacik15,Fontenele19,Fosque21}. \\
+This can be interpreted as support of the brain criticality hypothesis \cite{Arcangelis06,Levina07,Beggs08,Deco12,Hesse14,Tkacik15,Fontenele19,Zeraati20,Fosque21}. \\